 ATLANTA,GA – Attorney General Chris Carr today announced a multistate settlement with Boston Scientific Corporation (Boston) to resolve allegations of deceptive marketing of its surgical mesh products for women.
 The settlement requires Boston to pay $188.6 million to 47 states and the District of Columbia to resolve allegations that it deceptively marketed transvaginal surgical mesh devices to patients.
 Georgia’s share of the settlement is $5,004,093.

-ATLANTA, GA – Attorney General Chris Carr today issued the following statement regarding U.S. Senator Johnny Isakson’s service in the U.S. Senate.
+ATLANTA, GA – Attorney General Chris Carr today issued the following statement on violence against Georgia’s Asian-American community.